 Rolling Hills Estates is a somewhat small city located in the state of California.
 With a population of 8,058 people and three constituent neighborhoods, Rolling Hills Estates is the 440th largest community in California.

 Rolling Hills Estates home prices are not only among the most expensive in California, but Rolling Hills Estates real estate also consistently ranks among the most expensive in America.

-Rolling Hills Estates is a decidedly white-collar city, with fully 96.42% of the workforce employed in white-collar jobs, well above the national average.
+Rolling Hills Estates is a decidedly white-collar city, with fully 95.16% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rolling Hills Estates is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Rolling Hills Estates who work in management occupations (29.25%), sales jobs (14.55%), and business and financial occupations (8.28%).
+There are especially a lot of people living in Rolling Hills Estates who work in management occupations (27.08%), sales jobs (11.91%), and healthcare (10.42%).

 Also of interest is that Rolling Hills Estates has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.69% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.93% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Rolling Hills Estates is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.